-God created the church to be a community of people sharing a common purpose and fellowship, continually ". growing in faith and in the knowledge of Christ.
-The New Testament describes the church as "his body, the) fullness of him who filleth every thing in every way."
-(Ephesians 1:22)

-God calls us into His body for the purpose of establishing a saving relationship with Him and community with one another.
+God created the church to be a community of people sharing a common purpose and fellowship, continually growing in faith and in the knowledge of Christ.
+The New Testament describes the church as "his body, the fullness of him who filleth every thing in every way."
+(Ephesians 1:22) God calls us into His body for the purpose of establishing a saving relationship with Him and community with one another.
 The Holy Spirit convicts our minds, leads us to repentance, and plants us within the church.

 Thus the church is a servant body.
 Created for service, it serves the Lord in praise, serves one another in love, and serves the world in humility.
 "For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
+(Ephesians 2:10)

-(Ephesians 2:10) God calls every member of the church into ministry.
+God calls every member of the church into ministry.
 The church is a "kingdom of priests," and that priesthood is to one another within the church and to the world.
-Those who assist in leading young adults, like any other church officer, are ministers or servants of God.
+A young adult leader, like any other church officer, is a "minister or servant of God.
 Every Christian believer is called to ministry, gifted by the Holy Spirit, and in baptism ordained for ministry.
-(Ephesians 4: 11-12)
+(Ephesians 4:11-12)